Fractional Fourier Transform and Geometric Quantization: Fractional Fourier transform

 Hence, $p=m \omega x' $ is the momentum canonically conjugate to $x$.
 Therefore, transition between the $x(0)$-representation and $x(t)$-representation of the quantum state must be given in terms of the transition between the position and the momentum representation.
 Indeed, formula \eqref{eq:prop} reduces to

 which, essentially, is the Fourier kernel defining the transition to the momentum representation.
 However, we have an extra coefficient ``$\sqrt{- \i m\omega}$'' on the right hand side.
 Its constant phase factor ``$\sqrt{- \i}$'' is due to the convention used and has no physical meaning.
-But its modulus is necessary because the wave function is not a scalar object but a {\em half-density}.
+But its modulus is necessary because the wave function is not a scalar object but a {\em half-density}\footnote{In traditional courses of differential geometry, like e.~g.~\cite{Schouten}, half-densities were called {\em scalar densities of weight} $\tfrac 12$.
+For a modern definition and examples see also \cite{Abraham-Marsden}.
+The value of a half-density at a point of an $n$-dimensional manifold, is a positively homogeneous (of degree $\tfrac 12$) function on the space of $n$-vectors attached at this point.
+For some purposes (e.~g.~{\em metaplectic group}) people distinguish between ``non-oriented'' and ``oriented'' objects, the latter being often called ``half-forms''.
+Here, we use the simplest, non-oriented objects.}.
 Without going too far into mathematical subtleties, which will became obvious in the next Section, the above statement means that the square of the modulus of a wave function is a density.
 Hence, the coefficient ``$\sqrt{ m\omega}$'' is necessary because its square ``$m\omega$'' represents the change of the volume due to the reparametrization $p \mapsto x' =\frac p{m \omega}$ of the momentum space.

 Now, consider an arbitrary value of the time variable $t$.
 The same formula (namely: $x' = x\, \cos\omega t + p\, \frac{1}{m\omega} \sin\omega t$) can be rewritten as:

 We conclude that the quantity $\tilde{p}$ may be taken as a momentum canonically conjugate to $x$.
 The argument used above explains the multiplicative factor $\sqrt{\frac {m\omega}{\sin\omega t}}$ in formula \eqref{eq:prop} and the last term in the exponent.
 But, there is an additional phase factor, namely $\exp \left(\frac{\i m\omega}{2\hbar} (x^2+x'^2)\cot\omega t\right)$.
 We are going to show that it is a consequence of the Galilei transformation corresponding to formula \eqref{p-tylda}.